 Sports Medicine Acupuncture® / Modern Chinese Medical Acupuncture

-60 minute treatment with acupuncture needles + electric muscle stimulation.
+50 minute treatment with acupuncture needles + electric muscle stimulation, cupping, heat therapy.

-90 Minute Treatment.
-Full Assessment - Postural Assessments, Manual Muscle Testing, Etc. Balanced 2-sided Acupuncture with Electrical Muscle Stimulation, Cupping.
+80 Minute Treatment.
+Full Assessment - Postural Assessments, Manual Muscle Testing, Etc. Balanced 2-sided Acupuncture with Electrical Muscle Stimulation, Cupping, heat therapy.

 Acupuncture is the insertion and stimulation of thin, sterile needles into “points” in the subcutaneous and muscle tissue to achieve certain desired outcomes which may include enhancing the immune system, relieving of pain, decreasing the recovery time of injuries, and/or relaxing the sympathetic nervous system.
 It’s early beginnings extend over 3,000 years to ancient China to a medical system and theory based in the Tao, a philosophy of balance and harmony.